21 month old hitting other kids

 Hello Dr. Laura!

-I'm a stay at home mom to Cole, who is 21 months old.
-The guy was born awake and hasn't stopped moving since.
+I'm a stay at home mom to my 21 month old, Cole, who was born awake and hasn't stopped moving since.
 I'd say it's only been recently that his general crankiness has settled down at home and he's become a much happier little dude (he was a difficult newborn and hit the "terribles" pretty early).
 He's really been doing well at home lately!
 Really settling down, sweet, cuddly, happy, busy.
 Tantrums are slowing down (thankfully), and he's so helpful and just all around great.

 Cut to playtime with others.
 Sigh.
 I'm about ready to quit our play group.
 In the half hour before I left with him this morning he managed to hit just about every kid there.
 Mostly because they were playing with something he had his eye on.
 They're starting to guard their toys and run away when he comes.
 It breaks my heart.
 I mean, I know he needs to learn somehow, but come on...these parents don't come to play group so my child can hit them!
 I just don't know what to do.
 I follow him from toy to toy so I can intervene with the inevitable chaos he causes.
 It's exhausting.
 Everyone else sits and visits while their child plays...